Shirley Hufstedler: Career

 Initial attempts to begin her career after graduating proved to be difficult.
-Her graduating class from law school included only two women, as three of them dropped out, and although she graduated at the top of her class, she was still a woman in a male dominated profession and she struggled to find employment opportunities.
+Her graduating class from law school included only two women, as three of them dropped out, and although she graduated at the top of her class, she was still a woman in a male-dominated profession and she struggled to find employment opportunities.
 She started writing briefs for other lawyers and picked up other similar tasks.
 Ultimately, she opened up her own office in Los Angeles in 1951.
 From there, she managed to make her way to the Attorney General's Office.
-She served as Special Legal Consultant to the Attorney General of California in the complex Colorado River litigation before the United States Supreme Court from 1960 to 1961.
+She served as Special Legal Consultant to the Attorney General of California in the complex Colorado River litigation before the U.S. Supreme Court from 1960 to 1961.

 California Superior Court Judge

 In 1961, she was appointed Judge of the Los Angeles County Superior Court, by Governor Pat Brown. a position to which she was elected in 1962 as a Democrat.
 At the time she was appointed to the Los Angeles County Superior Court, she was the only female in a group of 119 men.
 Judge Shirley M. Hufstedler is widely credited with introducing tentative rulings to American courts while sitting in Los Angeles Superior Court.

 In 1966, she was appointed Associate Justice of the California Court of Appeals.